Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ![adfDatabaseLinkedService](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adfDatabaseLinkedService.png)

+For User input 2 select the same Database you chose in User input 1

-Select +New in the second User input and create an Azure Data Lake Storage Gen2 Linked Service
+Select +New in the third User input and create an Azure Data Lake Storage Gen2 Linked Service

 ![adfAdlsLinkedService](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adfAdlsLinkedService.png)

-For Input 3 select the same Database you chose in Input 1

-For Input 4 select the same Database you chose in Input 1

-For Input 5 select the same Storage input you chose in Input 2

-For Input 6 select the same Database you chose in Input 1

-For Input 7 select the same Database you chose in Input 1

 Then click on Use this template